 If punk was a family, the Modern Lovers would be the forgotten uncle that never receives the party invitations.
 Boasting a typical “wasted potential story” the Modern Lovers are nigh-forgotten nowadays.
 But with their eponymous debut album, they helped bridge the gap between the Velvet Underground and the first punk cohort.
 (The album was recorded in ’71 and played live extensively before that, but only released in’76.)

-Johnny Rotten, of Sex Pistols infamy, notoriously replied when asked what music he listens to, “I hate all music, but the Modern Lovers.”
-(But I am unsure whether the band would take that as a compliment.)
+Johnny Rotten when asked what music he listens to replied, “I hate all music, but the Modern Lovers.”
+(But it’s unsure whether the band would take that as a compliment.)

 The Modern Lovers were an anomaly in the late 60s and early 70s: At a time when youth was still high on flower-power and its products, the Lovers’ album lauds the pleasures of conservatism, straightness, and old age.
-And it does so, for the most part, unpretentiously while not giving a damn at the same time.
+And it does so, for the most part, unpretentiously.
 Its sound is lax and effortless, and Jonathan Rickmann’s vocals are more of a bored squawk than a series of notes — and the album is all the better for it.

 The band is also quintessentially Bostonian, name-checking the MFA, BU, I-93 — hell, if you aren’t careful while listening to it you will end up washed ashore the Charles.

 LEAVE HOME – THE RAMONES (1977)